NSW Public Spaces Charter

 Becoming a signatory

-We are inviting all NSW Government agencies, local government, industry and other organisations across NSW to sign up to the Charter and join us in committing to these principles for quality public space.
+We invite all NSW Government agencies, local government, industry and other organisations across NSW involved in planning, designing, managing and activating public spaces to sign up to the Charter.
+Join us in committing to these principles for quality public space.
 You can view our current Charter signatories.

-Signatories to the Charter will have access to a community of practice and support from the department to apply the Charter, as well as promotional and data sharing opportunities.
-Signatories will be asked to identify goals for how they would like to embed the Charter principles in their practice and complete a short baseline report to track bi-annual progress.
-The reports will provide the department with a better understanding of:
+Signatories to the Charter will have access to a community of practice and support from the department to apply the Charter, as well as promotional and data-sharing opportunities.
+Signatories will seek to embed the Charter principles in their approach and complete Charter Check-in to track annual progress.
+The Charter Check-in will provide a better understanding of the following:

 • a sector-wide snapshot of the Charter’s implementation.